Universal Mardi Gras: International Flavors of Carnaval returns to Universal Studios Florida from February 3 through April 7, 2024.

-Mardi Gras celebrations in New Orleans may come and go, but until April 16, 2023 you can enjoy the sights, sounds, flavours, excitement and traditions of the event at Universal Orlando Resort.
+Mardi Gras celebrations in New Orleans may come and go, but at Universal Orlando Resort you can enjoy the sights, sounds, flavours, excitement and traditions right into April.

 Universal’s Mardi Gras: International Flavors of Carnaval is a daily event that kicked off in early February with international dishes, a parade of wild and whimsical floats, street performers, and concerts on select nights.